-If your goal is to drive commercial vehicles in the state of Illinois, you will need to obtain a Commercial Driver’s License (CDL).
-Commercial Driver’s Licenses are required for any truck driver operating a vehicle that weighs 26,001 pounds or more, transports hazardous materials, or is designed to transport 16 or more passengers.
+If your goal is to gain employment driving commercial vehicles in the state of Illinois, you will need to know how to get a CDL license in Illinois.
+A Commercial Driver’s License (CDL) is required for any truck driver operating a vehicle that weighs 26,001 pounds or more, transports hazardous materials, or is designed to transport 16 or more passengers.
 This guide was prepared by our truck accident attorneys.

 Steps to Obtain an Illinois CDL

-- Practice driving with a licensed CDL holder—when operating a commercial vehicle with a CLP, a licensed CDL holder must accompany you.
+- Practice driving with a licensed CDL holder.
+When operating a commercial vehicle with a CLP holder, a licensed CDL holder must accompany you.
 This lets you gain hands-on experience and prepare for the driving test.

 What Is a CDL in Illinois?

-A CDL is a special license for drivers operating commercial vehicles like trucks, buses, and trailers.
-Issued by the Illinois Secretary of State, Illinois CDL requirements include specific training and tests in order to drive a commercial motor vehicle on public roads.
+A CDL is a special license giving drivers permission to operatecommercial vehicles like trucks, buses, and trailers.
+Issued by the Illinois Secretary of State, Illinois CDL requirements include specific training and tests in order to drive a commercial motor vehicle on public roads and to engage in interstate commerce.

 What Medical Certification Is Required in Illinois?

-To operate a commercial vehicle, you must pass a medical examination (Section 15.2 of the study guide) and hold a valid Medical Examiner’s Certificate.
+To operate a commercial vehicle, you must pass a medical examination (Section 15.2 of the study guide) and hold a valid medical examiner’s certificate.
 This certificate must be renewed every two years.
+Self-certifying your medical driving status may also be required, especially when driving across state lines.

 What Are My Options for Taking CDL Training?